ibm-cloud-docs/virtualization/recover-your-vmware-vsphere-environment-when-disaster-strikes.md

    * Click **Next** and select **I accept the terms in the license agreement** .
    * Click **Next** and specify the location of the license file that is obtained under Deploy Veeam Backup & Replication.
    * Click **Next** and select which Veeam Backup & Replication components that you want installed and their installation location on the **Program Features** screen. **Note:** **Veeam Backup & Replication** and **Veeam Backup Catalog** are required components.
    * Click **Next**.<br/>The setup wizard runs a series of checks to make sure that all required program frameworks and supporting components are installed.
-If any components are missing, the setup wizard offers to install them. <!--Click **Install** if so.-->
+If any components are missing, the setup wizard offers to install them.
 2. Verify that all components **Passed** the systems check and click **Next**.
 3. Select the **Service (user) Account** that you want the Veeam Backup Service to run.
 The default service account is the **LOCAL SYSTEM account**.
 Click **Next**.
 4. Select the **SQL Server Instance** that you want to use to create and store Veeam Backup & Replication databases.
 For more information, contact your database administrator.
 Click **Next**.